U.S. DEPARTMENT OF STATE

-All applicants must have the following registrations:
+All organizations applying for an award must have the following registrations:

-- Dun and Bradstreet (D&B) Data Universal Numbering System (DUNS)number;
+- Dun and Bradstreet (D&B) Data Universal Numbering System (DUNS) number;

 - System for Award Management (SAM.gov) (If you have applied and have not yet received the registration number, provide proof of application).

-Please apply for the D&B DUNS Number and NCAGE Code at the same time to reduce waiting time of information.
+Please apply for the D&B DUNS Number and CAGE/NCAGE Code at the same time to reduce waiting time of information.
 The Legal Business Name and Address must MATCH EXACTLY when entering it into the D&B DUNS, NCAGE, and SAM.gov websites – this includes spaces, parentheses, capitalization, small letters, punctuation, etc. Self-registration in D&B DUNS, NCAGE, and SAM.gov is free of charge.

 DUN & BRADSTREET (D&B) DUNS/UNIQUE ENTITY IDENTIFIER (UEI) NUMBER